Dominic Rigby

 📌 Introduction

 Welcome to my Paper Diary!
-Due to the seemingly never ending supply of interesting reinforcement learning papers which have come out in the last few years, I began to try and read at least one every day.
+Due to the seemingly never ending supply of interesting reinforcement learning papers which have come out in the last few years, I began to try and read at least one per day.
 I was however having the issue that after a month of two I could not remember for the life of me where I had read that interesting fact, method or algorithm.
 I therefore began keeping a diary of the papers/blog posts I was reading.
-I recently decided I may as well start posting these incase anyone else find this interesting or useful!
+I recently decided to start compressing the key points papers into short, bite-size summaries.
+I hope you find out something useful!

 ⚙️ Website Workings